Like many parents, you may wonder whether your child is ready for a cell phone.

 Weigh the Risks

-If your child has a smartphone, he has access to websites that may be inappropriate.
-He may see content that is violent and could be related to death or sex.
+If your child has a smartphone, they have access to websites that may be inappropriate.
+They may see content that is violent and could be related to death or sex.

 “Lots of kids have fantasies in their mind about things they don’t understand,” Greenberg says.